Alecadabra/SEC/Practical Exercises/P1/Worksheet1.md

 ### Frontend

 1. Scriptable web app with a default look that walks users through a survey.
+Web app to be built with whatever framework the government agency developers are familiar with, but React.js is a good modern option, or Vue.js if there are concerns about vendor lock-in from using a Facebook product.
 (Web app is platform-independant to accomodate for anyone with a computer and internet access, scriptability allows agencies to extend the functionality of the site to accommodate a survey's specific needs).